pjotrp/biolib_hpc/README.md

 BioLib/HPC is a bioinformatics library using high-performance computing for analysis of high-throughput data/Big Data.

-## Installing BioLib
+## Installing BioLib/HPC

 NYA

-## Compiling BioLib
+## Compiling BioLib/HPC

-To compile BioLib, in addition to the standard  a recent edition of the [D compiler][D] is needed:
+To compile BioLib, in addition to the standard gcc GNU software stack, a recent edition of the [D compiler][D] is needed:

     DMD32 D Compiler v2.053